Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 The accuracy problem is not abstract.
 Real cases show what happens when institutions treat detector scores as proof.

 A University at Buffalo student reported by Spectrum News said Turnitin flagged her work even though she had not used AI.
-The accusation put her graduation at risk and caused significant stress.
+The accusation put her graduation at risk and caused real stress.

 A Yale School of Management student sued Yale after being accused of AI use on a final exam and suspended.
-The case illustrates that AI detection disputes have moved from academic offices into courts.
+The case shows that these disputes have moved from school offices into courts.

-These cases show a consistent pattern.
-A tool with known accuracy problems gets used in high-stakes decisions.
+These cases share a pattern.
+A tool with known accuracy problems gets used in a high-stakes decision.
 When it is wrong, the burden of proof shifts onto the student.
 Clearing your name takes months.
 By then, the damage is often done.

 Why accuracy claims from companies should be read carefully

-Most AI detector companies publish accuracy numbers on their own websites.
-Here is what those numbers usually do not tell you:
+Most AI detector companies publish accuracy numbers on their own sites.
+Here is what those numbers usually leave out:

-They do not say what writing population was tested.
-A tool that is 98% accurate on edited academic essays from native English speakers is a very different product when used on a class with international students.
+They do not say what writing group was tested.
+A tool that is 98% accurate on edited essays from native English speakers is a very different product when used on a class with international students.

 They do not say what false positive rate was accepted to reach that accuracy.
 High detection rates often come with high false positive rates.
-The two are connected.
+The two are linked.

 They do not say how accuracy holds up on text that has been lightly edited.
 Most real AI-assisted writing is edited.
 Most detector tests use raw output.

-And they do not say how accuracy changes as new AI models are released.
-A benchmark from 2023 does not tell you much about a tool's performance in 2026.
+And they do not say how accuracy changes as new AI models ship.
+A benchmark from 2023 tells you little about a tool's performance in 2026.

-Inside Higher Ed reporting noted that Turnitin may miss roughly 15% of AI-generated text specifically because it has been tuned to avoid false positives.
-That tradeoff is real, but it is not always disclosed clearly in marketing materials.
+Inside Higher Ed reporting noted that Turnitin may miss roughly 15% of AI-generated text because it has been tuned to avoid false positives.
+That tradeoff is real, but it is not always disclosed clearly in marketing.

 What actually works instead